boomcamp/django-restframework/README.md

     serializer_class = ProgrammerSerializer
 ```

-Example of Django permissions.
+Example of permission's that we can integrate to our application.

-1. **IsAuthenticatedOrReadOnly** = Can view rest api even NOT AUTHENTICATED Can view form if AUTHENTICATED
+1. **IsAuthenticatedOrReadOnly** = Can view rest api even NOT AUTHENTICATED Can view form if AUTHENTICATED.

-2. **IsAuthenticated** = Can view both rest api and form if AUTHENTICATED
+2. **IsAuthenticated** = Can view both rest api and form if AUTHENTICATED.

-Basic syntax : `permission_classes = (permissions.IsAuthenticatedOrReadOnly,)`.
+Syntax : `permission_classes = (permissions.IsAuthenticatedOrReadOnly,)`.

 You can also set `global` permissions under `tutorial/api/settings.py` like example below.